 - (1) Regarding the internal control system based on the Financial Instruments and Exchange Act, we have set up the Internal Control Committee to decide policies for its improvement, operation, and so on; the Internal Audit Department is responsible for its evaluation.
-In addition, the Internal Audit Department implements internal auditing to ensure that business operations are executed soundly and appropriately from the perspectives of corporate governance and compliance. - (2) We have issued an integrated report and plan to issue this year's report in September (the English version will be released in December) with the aim of conveying our efforts to enhance The Nisshin OilliO Group's medium- to long-term corporate value.
+In addition, the Internal Audit Department implements internal auditing to ensure that business operations are executed soundly and appropriately from the perspectives of corporate governance and compliance. - (2) The Integrated Report is published to communicate the Group's medium- and long-term efforts to enhance corporate value and was issued in September this year.
+(The English version is scheduled to be published in December.)